Rates of convergence for multivariate normal approximation with applications to dense graphs and doubly indexed permutation statistics: Applications

-However, some care is needed.
-It is known that for a homogenous \ER\ random graph, the number of edges and the number of $4$-cycles are linearly dependent in the limit; see \cite{Janson1991}.
+It is clear from this that $\Cor(T_1(G_n),T_2(G_n))\to1$ as $n\toinf$, hence, in the limit, the fluctuation of the number of $4$-cycles is determined by that of the number of edges in the graph; see Janson and Nowicki \cite{Janson1991} for such and more general results.
 Thus, we cannot use these values directly to construct our test.